mekevans/forestTIME-builder/README.md

 ```
 <!-- TODO: add r-universe install instructions -->

+## Contributing

+If you'd like to make modifications to the functions in this package, you are welcome to do so.
+However, it would be ideal if those modifications could be incorporated into this package to benefit everyone using it and to keep a single "source of truth" for this workflow.

+If you are brand new to R package development or using GitHub, I recommend you start by opening an issue to make a suggestion or report a bug.
+If you have some familiarity with R code and feel comfortable, feel free to make a pull request.
+I recommend using `usethis` to handle this process if you are not familiar with git and GitHub.
+Start by [setting up your GitHub credentials](https://usethis.r-lib.org/articles/git-credentials.html) and then use `usethis::create_from_github("mekevans/forestTIME-builder")` to (possibly fork) and clone this repository.
+The `usethis` package has some [nice documentation](https://usethis.r-lib.org/articles/pr-functions.html) on how to create pull requests using it's `pr_*()` functions, namely `pr_init()` to create a new branch, `pr_push()` to actually open the pull request on GitHub, and `pr_finish()` to clean things up after yoru pull request is merged.

 ## Automation

 Eventually, this repository will contain a GitHub workflow to automate the interpolation and carbon estimation for all states and provide the resulting annualized dataset(s).